Helping Children in Crisis for 50 Years

 1974 – 1983

-Massachusetts couple Don and Marilyn Scott, relief workers in Vietnam, founded My Friend’s House (MFH) in war-torn Saigon and establish a nutrition center to help starving, abandoned children.
+In 1972, Massachusetts couple Don and Marilyn Scott, relief workers in Vietnam, build My Friend’s House (MFH) in war-torn Saigon and establish a nutrition center to help starving, abandoned children.
 The Scotts also engage Pam Larsen, an adoptive parent, to pursue licensing for adoptions in Massachusetts.

-MFH becomes licensed for adoptions in Massachusetts.
-It is the first secular adoption agency in the state.
+MFH becomes licensed for adoptions in Massachusetts — the first secular adoption agency in the state.
+This marks our start in the US.

 Tom and Diane Palmeri, colleagues of the Scotts who run the nutrition center, leave Vietnam on one of the last commercial flights out before the fall of Saigon.
 MFH ceases to exist—but not until administrator Faith Pham returns every child to his or her family and places orphaned or abandoned children in foster homes.